Cillian Buckley: Minor and under-21

 Buckley first played for Kilkenny in 2009 when he joined the minor side.
-He won his first Leinster medal that year following Kilkenny's 1-19 to 0-11 trouncing of Wexford in the provincial decider.
-Galway provided the opposition in the subsequent All-Ireland decider on 6 September 2009.
-A devastating second quarter display was pivotal in powering the Westerners to a 2-15 to 2-11 victory.
+He won his first Leinster medal that year following Kilkenny's 1–19 to 0–11 trouncing of Wexford in the provincial decider.
+Galway provided the opposition in the subsequent All-Ireland MHC decider on 6 September 2009.
+A devastating second quarter display was pivotal in powering the Westerners to a 2–15 to 2–11 victory.

-In 2010 Buckley was appointed captain of the Kilkenny minor team.
-He won a second Leinster medal that year following a 1-20 to 0-10 trouncing of Dublin.
-The subsequent All-Ireland decider on 5 September 2010 pitted Kilkenny against Clare.
-"The Cats" were made to work hard before securing a narrow 2-10 to 0-14 victory, giving Buckley an All-Ireland Minor Hurling Championship medal and the honour of lifting the cup as captain.
+In 2010, Buckley was appointed captain of the Kilkenny minor team.
+He won a second Leinster MHC medal that year following a 1–20 to 0–10 trouncing of Dublin.
+The subsequent All-Ireland MHC decider on 5 September 2010 pitted Kilkenny against Clare.
+"The Cats" were made to work hard before securing a narrow 2–10 to 0–14 victory, giving Buckley an All-Ireland Minor Hurling Championship medal and the honour of lifting the cup as captain.

 Two years later Buckley was a key member of the Kilkenny under-21 team.
-He won his sole Leinster medal that year following a 4-24 to 1-13 trouncing of Laois.
+He won his sole Leinster medal that year following a 4–24 to 1–13 trouncing of Laois.
 Kilkenny later faced Clare in the All-Ireland decider on 15 September 2012.
-A powerful second-half display, in which they outscored Kilkenny by 1-10 to 0-4, saw Clare take their second ever All-Ireland title in the grade.
+A powerful second-half display, in which they outscored Kilkenny by 1–10 to 0–4, saw Clare take their second ever All-Ireland title in the grade.